Come Explore Indonesia with Cathy Church, the ORIGINAL and still the best photo coach ever!

 I chose the Pindito for this adventure because the Pindito is the only boat with over 20 years of continuous operation in Indonesia.
 The crew is more experienced than any other crews and THAT is a valuable commodity that no new boat in the area can compete with.

 The boat is not as efficient as some of the huge new boats, but it is comfortable and reliable.
 There are eight teakwood-paneled cabins, 10' x 10'.
 Two are set as upper/lower twin beds, and six have a spacious double bed, some also with a single upper bunk.
-All have ensuite facilities, individually controlled AC.
+All have ensuite bathrooms and individually controlled AC.

 Most importantly, every single review applauds the incredible fine service the crew provides.
 They are attentive and experienced and know what you need done.
 And they know their way around Indonesia!